luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

 These key features of OpenMetadata make it a valuable addition to your data management toolkit, particularly when combined with dbt for data modeling and transformation.
 Together, these tools empower data professionals to build well-structured, high-quality analytics projects while maintaining control and visibility over their data assets.

 # Understanding the Modeling techniques
+Data modeling is a fundamental step in the process of designing and organizing data structures to meet specific business requirements.
+These modeling techniques serve as blueprints for how data will be stored, organized, and accessed within a database or data warehouse.
+Different modeling techniques are used based on the nature of the data and the specific needs of an organization.
+Your downstream use cases, data warehouse, raw source data, and the skills of your data team will all help determine which data modeling approach is most appropriate for your business.
+Here, we explore four widely used data modeling techniques:
+## Relational Model
+- The Relational Model is one of the most established and widely used data modeling techniques.
+It is based on the principles of tables (relations) where data is organized into rows and columns.
+Each table represents an entity, and relationships between entities are established through keys.
+- This model is highly structured and enforces data integrity through constraints, making it suitable for transactional systems where data consistency is crucial.
+- Relational databases like MySQL, PostgreSQL, and Oracle Database commonly implement this model.
+#### Good fit for
+- Low volume data and a small number of data sources
+- Simple use cases for the data
+- Low-medium concern around data warehousing costs (because relational models often need joining to be made meaningful)

+## Dimensional Data Model
+- The Dimensional Data Model is primarily used for data warehousing and analytics.
+It focuses on simplifying complex data into a structure that is optimized for querying and reporting.
+- In this model, data is organized into two types of tables: dimension tables (containing descriptive attributes) and fact tables (containing numerical performance measures).
+These tables are connected through keys, enabling efficient multidimensional analysis.
+- Dimensional modeling is ideal for business intelligence and data analytics systems and is often associated with tools like Online Analytical Processing (OLAP) cubes.

+### Good fir for
+- Medium-to-large number of data sources
+- Centralized data teams
+- End-use case for data is primarily around business intelligence and providing insights
+- Teams that want to create an easily navigable and predictable data warehouse design

+## Entity-Relationship Data Model (ERD)
+- The Entity-Relationship Data Model is a conceptual modeling technique used to represent entities (objects or concepts) and the relationships between them.
+- Entities are represented as tables, relationships as lines connecting them, and attributes as columns.
+It helps visualize the structure of data and how entities interact.
+- ERDs are valuable in the early stages of database design for defining data requirements and understanding complex data relationships.
+### Good fit for
+- Low complexity data that connects neatly together
+- Simple, business-focused downstream use cases for the data
+- Central data teams that have deep knowledge of the facets of their data

+## Data Vault Model
+- The Data Vault Model is designed for building scalable and flexible data warehouses that can adapt to changing business requirements.
+- It consists of three core components: **hubs** (representing business entities), **links** (representing relationships between entities), and **satellites** (containing descriptive attributes).
+- Data Vault is known for its ability to handle incremental data loading and historical data, making it suitable for data integration and data warehouse architectures.
+### Good fir for
+- Enterprise teams where the ability to audit data is a primary concern
+- Teams that need flexibility and who want to make large structural changes to their data without causing delays in reporting
+- More technical data teams that can manage and govern the network-like growth of data vault models

+## Wide Table or One Big Table (OBT)
+OBT stands for one big table.
+As the name suggests, it refers to using a single table for housing all data in a single large table.
+This approach ensures the warehouse doesn't have to perform any joins on the fly.
+Due to its simplicity, OBT is good for small teams and small projects that are focused on tracking a specific item.
+This item is usually the one that has several attributes associated with it.

+There’s no clear “right” or “wrong” data modeling technique for your data and business.
+However, there are ones that are probably more appropriate and aligned with the skillsets of your team.

+# Hybrid Data Modeling Approach: Dimensional Model + One Big Table
+In this guide, we introduce a hybrid data modeling approach that combines the strengths of two distinct data modeling techniques: the Dimensional Model and the One Big Table.
+This approach is designed to create a versatile and efficient data analytics ecosystem that caters to the diverse requirements of your organization's users.
+## Dimensional Model for the Base Layer (Data Warehouse)
+- **Target Audience**: Power users, data analysts, and data engineers who are proficient in SQL and need to perform complex analytical queries.
+- **Key Characteristics**:
+  - Data is organized into structured star or snowflake schemas, optimizing query performance for analytical workloads.
+  - Normalization reduces data redundancy and enforces data integrity.
+  Fact tables contain numerical measures, and dimension tables provide context and attributes.
+  - Ideal for complex joins and aggregations required for in-depth analysis.
+- **Use Case**: The Dimensional model serves as the foundation of your data warehouse (DWH) for advanced analytics.
+It's the go-to layer for users who are comfortable writing SQL queries and require granular data for their analyses.

+## One Big Table for the Mart Layer (Business Users)
+- **Target Audience**: Business users, executives, and non-technical stakeholders who need simplified access to data for reporting and dashboards.
+- **Key Characteristics**:
+  - Data is denormalized into a single table, simplifying data structures and queries.
+  - Provides a flattened view of data, making it easy for business users to access and understand.
+  - Facilitates ad-hoc reporting and self-service analytics without the need for complex joins.
+  - Suitable for scenarios where query simplicity and speed are priorities.
+- **Use Case**: The One Big Table approach is implemented in the Mart layer, which acts as a user-friendly data mart.
+It allows business users to access data quickly, create reports, and gain insights without the need for extensive SQL knowledge.

 ## Supporting Links
 * <a href="https://www.getdbt.com/blog/data-modeling-techniques" target="_blank">4 data modeling techniques for modern data warehouses</a>
+* <a href="https://docs.getdbt.com/blog/kimball-dimensional-model" target="_blank">Building a Kimball dimensional model with dbt</a>
+* <a href="https://www.fivetran.com/blog/star-schema-vs-obt" target="_blank">Data warehouse modeling: Star schema vs OBT</a>
+* <a href="https://www.getdbt.com/analytics-engineering/modular-data-modeling-technique" target="_blank">Data modeling techniques for more modularity</a>
+* <a href="https://docs.getdbt.com/terms/dimensional-modeling" target="_blank">Dimensional modeling</a>
 * <a href="https://docs.getdbt.com/blog/kimball-dimensional-model" target="_blank">Building a Kimball dimensional model with dbt</a>